patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 }
 ```

-**TODO: Look into adding this code to NavComponent to Update it whenever the route changes (to display something like "welcome Bob" and show/hide routes (NOTE: there may be a better way... maybe add a loginNotifier method of the authService or that we can call when logged in and any "subscribers" will be notified?):
+**TODO: Look into adding this code to NavComponent to Update it whenever the route changes (to display something like "welcome Bob" and show/hide routes (NOTE: there may be a better way... maybe add a loginNotifier method of the authService or that we can call when logged in and any "subscribers" will be notified? - see "Shared Service" [here](https://sharpten.com/blog/2016/03/23/using-eventemitters-notify-component-changes-angular-2.html) for ideas):

 ```ts
 ngOnInit() {